 Leasehold Conveyancing in Lutterworth - Get a Quote from the leasehold experts approved by your lender

-I am hoping to complete next month on a garden flat in Lutterworth.
-Conveyancing lawyers have said that they are sending me a report on Monday.
+I am hoping to complete next month on a basement flat in Lutterworth.
+Conveyancing solicitors inform me that they are sending me a report within the next couple of days.
 What should I be looking out for?

 Your report on title for your leasehold conveyancing in Lutterworth should include some of the following: